 Digitalization will make our work and home lives much more convenient within the next ten years.
 Claudia Nemat explains: “I believe we will see a mass democratization of services that have, in the past, only been available to a privileged few.
 This includes robots, kitchen robots, and a proliferation of other low-cost devices that can support us.”
 She compares the approaching digital transformation with the advent of washing machines and dishwashers in private households, which made life easier for many people.
 In the future, our own homes will progressively become smart homes, where intelligent devices from different manufacturers seamlessly communicate with one another.

 Consequently, cooperation between smart product manufacturers will play an increasingly important role.
-Deutsche Telekom, Bosch, and other partners are already cooperating as part of the Home Connect Plus network.
+Bosch and other partners are already cooperating as part of the Home Connect Plus network.
 Via the platform of the same name, people with smart homes can control various smart devices and services in their home centrally by using one app, rather than needing multiple apps for different devices.

 EU cloud for greater data sovereignty